prajeshElEvEn/dsa/README.md

 # DSA with C++

-Here lies the programmes to data structures and algorithms in C++.
+Here lies the programmes of data structures and algorithms in C++.

 ## Status